joelpurra/recap/talks/net-neutrality-europe.md

       - Second reading was tough.
         - Need absolute majority.
     - TSM agreement was done at 2AM.
+      - Some groups had already left.
+      - The president (?) of the meeting was already heading out the door when an agreement was reached.
-    - Is this text worse than useless?
+    - Ask yourself "is this text worse than useless?"
+      - Would an EU law improve the situation in at least some countries?
+      - Are there drawbacks?
     - There was support from the US, famous thinkers, internet companies, venture capitalists.
+      - Support came in late -- should have been done when it was not as urgent.
   # Broaden your movement.
-    - Talk to new groups, outside of the "usual" net freedom fighters.
+    - Talk to new groups, outside of the "usual" internet freedom fighters.
-- Net neutrality
+- Net neutrality.
   - Recent battle losses, but not the war.
   - Now better clarity.
 Applicable on mobiles and fixed lines, no commercial blocking.
   - "Specialized services".